Around half of medical marijuana states prohibit home cultivation; a policy which hurts those patients hit hardest by the coronavirus outbreak.

 What’s standing in their way?

 This was the case in Illinois, which became the eleventh state to legalize adult-use cannabis on January 1, 2020.
-But the legislation, crafted by state lawmakers rather than through a ballot initiative process, prohibits recreational users from growing their own plants, to the frustration of many Illinois residents.
-Initially, Illinois lawmakers wanted to prohibit home cultivation for medical cannabis patients as well, but they ultimately bowed to public pressure.
+But the legislation, crafted by lawmakers rather than through a ballot initiative process, prohibits recreational users from growing their own plants, to the frustration of many Illinois residents.
+Initially, Illinois lawmakers wanted to prohibit home cultivation for medical cannabis patients as well but they ultimately bowed to public pressure.

 The recent anti-cultivation legalization pushes in New York and Florida are worrying given that out of the other ten states which legalized adult-use cannabis before Illinois, only Washington had refused to permit home grow.
 This makes it all the more important to assert the right to home cultivation as an essential part of any legislation to legalize marijuana.
 After all, reasons to repeal state prohibitions on home cultivation and embrace full marijuana legalization extend beyond immediate coronavirus considerations for medical marijuana patients.

 In this regard, residents and patients in medical cannabis states have been making their case to lawmakers recently with some success.
-Pressure from the New Hampshire Coalition for Common Sense Marijuana Policy ensure the state legislature passed two separate homegrow bills in February, 2020.
+Pressure from the New Hampshire Coalition for Common Sense Marijuana Policy ensured the state legislature passed two separate homegrow bills in February, 2020.
 In Delaware, lawmakers are currently considering the Patient Right to Grow Act which received a public hearing in the House Public Safety and Homeland Security Committee earlier this year.

 At some point, many lawmakers will have to reconcile their current contradictory positions: that marijuana businesses are “essential” but not eligible for federal support in coronavirus relief packages.
 That marijuana has therapeutic value but can only be grown for profit.
 The status quo, at least in those states which legalized medical cannabis but don’t permit home grows, makes little sense and is adding to the burden of patients who are already suffering.